 See more pictures of Dodge Cove here:

 Dodge Cove is a small community located on Digby Island, British Columbia.
-Dodge Cove was named in 1907 by the Canadian Department of Marine and Fisheries after George Blanchard Dodge of the Dominion Land Survey, who had surveyed Prince Rupert Harbour in 1906 for the Canadian federal government.
+Dodge Cove was named in 1907 by the Canadian Department of Marine and Fisheries after George Blanchard Dodge of the Dominion Land Survey, who had surveyed Prince Rupert Harbor in 1906 for the Canadian federal government.

 Digby Island is located west of and adjacent to Kaien Island, which is the location of the city of Prince Rupert.
 Digby is named for Henry A. Digby, second lieutenant on the HMS Malacca, a 17-gun sloop of the Royal Navy in the Pacific from 1866-1867.
 Prior to European colonization, the island was occupied by the Tsimshian for thousands of years.
 The Tsimshian trickster, Txamsem, was believed to have been born on the island in the village of Kanagatsiyot, at the current site of Dodge Cove.